 Running wild, unloved and unwanted, three teenage girls were rescued in a Moldavan village; one disease ravaged by syphilis, one hiding from an alcoholic stepfather who is trying to sell her to the sex trade, all of them riddled with lice and living on the street.
-ORA New Zealand is supporting Lifegate Moldova as they provide the long term, safe, loving, nurturing family environment these girls and others like them so desperately need.
+So began ORA New Zealand's support of children's programmes in Ungheni on the Romanian border, providing safe, loving, nurturing environments for these girls and others like them so desperately need.

 Agricultural Social Business